quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Received Negotiation Version Count:

 : A variable-length integer specifying the number of Received Negotiation Version fields following it.
 If the client is sending this first flight in response to a Version Negotiation packet, the subsequent versions SHALL include all the versions from that Version Negotiation packet in order, even if they are not supported by the client (even if the versions are reserved).
 If the client has not received a Version Negotiation packet on this connection, this field SHALL be 0.

 Compatible Version Count:

 : A variable-length integer specifying the number of Compatible Version fields following it.
-The client lists all versions that the Currently Attempted Version is compatible with in the subsequent Compatible Version fields, ordered by descending preference.
+The client lists all versions that this first flight is compatible with in the subsequent Compatible Version fields, ordered by descending preference.
 Note that the version in the Currently Attempted Version field MUST be included in the Compatible Version list to allow the client to communicate the currently attempted version's preference.
+Note that this preference is only advisory, servers MAY choose to use their own preference instead.

 ~~~
 Server Handshake Version Information {